sakshamsri4/my_portfolio_web/activity_log.md

   - Added assertions to verify correct behavior of components
   - All tests now pass successfully
   - Increased test coverage from 1.6% to 3.3%

+## [2024-04-20]
+- Added comprehensive unit tests to improve code coverage:
+  - Created tests for all controllers (ThemeController, ProjectsController, CareerController, ContactController, SkillsController, NavigationController)
+  - Expanded repository tests to cover all methods
+  - Added tests for module controllers
+  - Fixed test issues and conflicts between different controller implementations
+  - Increased test coverage from 3.3% to 8.8%

+- Fixed dependency conflict in GitHub Actions workflow:
+  - Downgraded intl package from ^0.19.0 to ^0.18.1 to be compatible with flutter_localizations
+  - Resolved CI build failure caused by dependency resolution error